 According to what the attorneys in the case have said, the hope is that having a single judge handling the case will streamline efforts at moving it forward.

 Hall, 36, of Peru, along with Chalue, 46, of North Adams, and Veiovis, 32, of Pittsfield, allegedly kidnapped and killed Pittsfield residents David Glasser, Edward Frampton and Robert Chadwell in August 2011.
-The defendants maintain their innocence and remain
+The defendants maintain their innocence and remain in jail without the right to bail.

 The victim's bodies were dismembered and disposed of in garbage bags that were later discovered buried on private property in Becket, according to court documents.